arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 **Grade C.**

 - Complete the labs 1-4: Finish all parts of these labs.
-- Increase your project complexity little bit by adding additional components (an other sensor or module) or features.
+- Increase your project complexity little bit by adding additional components, e.g., another sensor or features.
 - Pass oral exam.

 ## Higher Grades (B or A)